-Let us take an example of how trade a stock when it is in uptrend using ichimoku cloud indicator:
+Let us take an example of how to trade a stock when it is in an uptrend using ichimoku cloud indicator:

 We can see in the chart that till point A, the prices were in the consolidated zone and there was also no specific order of Tenken and Kijun so we should avoid this zone for trading.

 At point A, Tenken emerges out of the cluster, the prices start moving above it, Kijun goes below Tenken.